-Rob Gorski: This is the Special Fathers Network podcast.
-The Special Fathers Network is a dad to dad mentoring program for fathers raising children with special needs through our personalized matching process, new fathers with special needs children connect with mentor fathers in a similar situation.
+Tom Couch: This is the Special Fathers Network podcast.
+The Special Fathers Network is a dad to dad mentoring program for fathers raising children with special needs.
+Through our personalized matching process, new fathers with special needs children connect with mentor fathers in a similar situation.
 It’s a great way for fathers to support fathers.

 Tom Couch: And I’m Tom Couch.
-Today, we’ll be featuring a series of conversations.
-David Hirsch had over the last few months with the autism dad, Rob Gorski, Robin, his wife, Liz, our parents to three special needs boys.
+Today, we’ll be featuring a series of conversations David Hirsch had over the last few months with The Autism Dad, Rob Gorski.
+Rob and his wife Liz are parents to three special needs boys.

-Rob Gorski: His challenges is going to be hardships.
-There’s going to be infinite amount of sacrifice that you’re going to have to make.
+Rob Gorski: His challenge is going to be hardships.
+There’s going to be an infinite amount of sacrifice you’re going to have to make.
 But the rewards are so profound.

 Tom Couch: Here’s David Hirsch.